akka/akka/akka-docs/src/main/paradox/split-brain-resolver.md

 strategies is that it requires additional infrastructure for implementing the lease and it reduces the availability of a decision to that of the system backing the lease store.

-Similar to other strategies it is important that decisions are not deferred for too because the nodes that couldn't acquire the lease must decide to down themselves, see @ref[Down all when unstable](#down-all-when-unstable).
+Similar to other strategies it is important that decisions are not deferred for too long because the nodes that couldn't acquire the lease must decide to down themselves, see @ref[Down all when unstable](#down-all-when-unstable).

 In some cases the lease will be unavailable when needed for a decision from all SBR instances, e.g. because it is